surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Trigger mode** – Chooses how the LFO is triggered when a new note is played:

 - **Freerun** – The LFO's starting phase is synchronized with the host's song position to make it continuously running in the background.
-Freerun acts the same with voice LFOs or scene LFOs.
+The modulation will be trigged at its starting phase when playback position is either at the beginning position and the song starts playing, or when playback position goes back at the beginning of a loop for instance.
+Freerun behaves the same on voice LFOs or scene LFOs.
 - **Keytrigger** – The LFO's starting phase is triggered when a new note is pressed.
 If the synth is set to "Poly", each new voice gets its own LFO triggered with it when using a voice LFO.
 However, when using an scene LFO, the first voice sets the LFO's position, then the other ones will follow it.